Bright2676/knockoff-utils/README.md

 # knockoff-utils
-My custom-made EXILED plugin (a framework that allows you to create game extentions, plugins in this case) that can help out server developers by mashing together a few select plugins, taking their pros, and porting them (programmed by myself) into this plugin.
+My custom-made EXILED plugin (a framework that allows you to create game extentions, plugins in this case) that can help out server developers by mashing together a few plugins that I've found, taking their pros, and porting them **(programmed by myself)** into this plugin.

 ## Credit (where it's due)
 - Common-Utils (developed by ExMod-Team)